 Q: What do I need to do to facilitate my staff being on campus?

-A: Consider health and safety protocols as you plan for returning staff to campus.
-Review Harvard University Guidance for On-Campus Activity and the EH&S Covid safety document, and utilize planning tools from the FAS Return to Campus Planning page.
-Where appropriate, post standard COVID-related signage to remind staff members and any visitors about health and safety measures.
+A: Consider health and safety protocols as you plan for your staff working on campus and utilize planning tools from the FAS Return to Campus Planning page.

 Q: How many staff members are allowed to be in one office/workspace at a time?